Great Places to Eat in Nadi!

 - Although Denarau Island is considered to be a part of Nadi, it’s a whole new dining precinct.
 Check out our Best Eats in Denarau Island.

-- When buying street food, get food which is cooked in front of you – rather than pre-prepared – to avoid health issues.
+- When buying street food, get food that is cooked in front of you – rather than pre-prepared – to avoid health issues.

 - Indian food can be pretty spicy in Fiji so be careful about what you order if you are not used to it!